Senior Lecturer in Acting & Drama

 For questions regarding study and admissions please contact us:

-Entering the Acting profession as a working stage and screen actor requires high-level skills and knowledge, which the Acting BA (Hons) programme at the University of Northampton is designed to help you develop.
+Entering the Acting profession as a working stage and screen actor requires high-level skills and knowledge, which the Acting BA (Hons) degree at the University of Northampton is designed to help you develop.

 You’ll spend 30 hours per week for 30 weeks in practical training, showing your dedication and commitment to the Acting course, which is recognised by both Equity and Spotlight, ensuring that the training provided is relevant, current and of an excellent industry level standard.